prathamesh19p/save_world/README.md

-<h1><left>SAVE WORLD: Using Natural Language Processing(NLP) to identify suicidal posts on reddit</left></h1>
+# SAVE WORLD: Using Natural Language Processing(NLP) to Identify Suicidal Posts on Reddit

-___
+---

->"*When you are tempted to give up, your breakthrough is probably just around the corner.*"
+> "*When you are tempted to give up, your breakthrough is probably just around the corner.*"
->

-### Two subreddits with a subtle difference
-I needed to choose two subreddits that will yield us suitable data to identify individuals at risk.

-On reddit, I found two communities for depression and suicide.
-These are our two subreddits and their *tag-lines*(which hint at their mission statements):
+## Overview
+This project aims to leverage Natural Language Processing (NLP) techniques to identify potentially suicidal posts on Reddit.
+By analyzing posts from two subreddits—r/depression and r/SuicideWatch—we aim to provide support and intervention for individuals at risk.

+### Subreddits and Mission Statements
-> **r/depression**: because nobody should be alone in a dark place
+- **r/depression**: Because nobody should be alone in a dark place.

-> **r/SuicideWatch**: Peer support for anyone struggling with suicidal thoughts.
+- **r/SuicideWatch**: Peer support for anyone struggling with suicidal thoughts.

-The project is structured into following notebooks:
+## Project Structure

 ```
 SAVE WORLD: Using Natural Language Processing to identify suicidal posts